isomerpages/govtech-im8/pages/About Singapore Government ICT&SS Policy Reform.md

     <div class="col is-12"><p>This publication is to provide the same control&nbsp;requirements to government agencies and industry partners so that both parties can work together to apply the right level of controls for their systems.
 </p></div>
 </div>
 <p>We invite industry players to join us in the ICT&amp;SS Policy Reform journey.
-Please share your feedback through the <a href="https://go.gov.sg/ictpolicy" target="_blank" aria-label="link to form">ICT&amp;SS Policy Reform Feedback FormSG,</a></p>
+Please share your feedback through the <a href="https://go.gov.sg/ictpolicy" target="_blank" aria-label="ICT&amp;SS Policy Reform Feedback FormSG">ICT&amp;SS Policy Reform Feedback FormSG.</a></p>